jakartaee/cdi/README.md

 Sources in GIT
 ====

-Master contains the work-in-progress on CDI 1.1 specification and API
+Master contains the work-in-progress on CDI 1.1 specification